conoro/hugo.conoroneill.com/content/post/conors-top-tips-for-dnfing-the-kerry-way-ultra.md

 But it's not over.

 Make sure you don't miss the turn here as you're about to deal with more awfulness.
-A very steep track up to Termon's ridge followed by a few miles of rough ankle-breaking terrain and knife-edge rocks.
-Then a never-ending but not very rough undulating route to the road into Waterville.
-More mentally hard than physically, particularly if it's heading towards 2am like it was for me.
+A very steep track up to Termon's ridge.
+There's a laughable "4km" sign there which some evil person has installed.
+I think it's more like 14km.
+This is followed by a few miles of rough ankle-breaking terrain and knife-edge rocks.
+Then a never-ending but not very rough undulating route all the way to the road into Waterville. it's more mentally hard than physically, particularly if it's heading towards 2am like it was for me.

-### Waterville
+### Waterville to Caherdaniel
-First few miles out of Waterville is on road.
+First few miles out of Waterville are on road.
 Then a nice easy single track which crosses back over the road twice.
 Stunning views during the day.
 This is a very mixed route with a very steep up and then undulating downs.
 Mix of grass, rocks, roads, forest and trails.
 Tiring but not particularly hard.

-### Caherdaniel
+### Caherdaniel to Sneem
-The first mile out of Caherdaniel is very steep.
+The first mile out of Caherdaniel is very steep and rocky.
 Then it spends a few miles on rough but ok terrain.
 There are a few road sections which your ankles will appreciate.
 Then a couple of very very steep ups which take it out of you.
 The downhills are fairly runnable.
 Eventually you'll come to the main road.
 Do *not* go out on it.
 It's very easy to miss the signs pointing down to a track which runs parallel to the road.
 This is a very easy section.
 Gentle up and down.
 Track, road and forest road.
 Finally a couple of road miles into Sneem.

-### Sneem
+### Sneem to Templenoe
 This is the start of the Lite course.
 First few miles are a very easy mix of paths, roads and trails.
 Nothing too steep.
 Then there's an exposed hill section which is fine in good weather (not so much in bad) followed by a short road section and then down into gorgeous woods at Blackwater Bridge.
 The views out to the water here on a good day are incredible.
 This leads to big forest roads almost all the way to Templenoe, with a few hundred metres on the main road.

-### Templenoe-ish
+### Templenoe to Kenmare
 This was the hardest section for me in the Lite last year.
 It's several miles of constantly uphill road.
-If it's hot, be careful.
+If it's hot, be careful with hydration.
 Eventually you get to the top and can run hard downhill on the road for quite a while.
-The offroad sections are relatively easy, if mucky, with one semi-rough rocky patch before Kenmare.
+The off-road sections are relatively easy, if mucky, with one semi-rough rocky patch before Kenmare.
 Then the road into and through Kenmare.

-### Kenmare
+### Kenmare to Finish
 The hill out of Kenmare is a heartbreaker.
 It's long and steep but at least it's on-road.
 You get a brief respite and then you are on to the Old Kenmare Road trail and it gets even steeper.
 You now have a lovely bunch of miles on a great trail.
 It's wide, often lumpy, not remotely dangerous or particularly exposed and ever changing.
 And eventually you'll come back to the T-Junction you were on many hours previously.
 You turn right and head back down into Killarney via Torc and the Park.

 ## Bonus Content- DNFer Gear